Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition: Results

 \subsection{Two-outcome POVMs}

-Consider a two outcome POVM with measurement operators $\lbrace K_0, K_1\rbrace$ acting on an $m$-dimensional Hilbert space.
+Consider a two outcome POVM specified according to the second level of description of measurement with measurement operators $\lbrace K_0, K_1\rbrace$ acting on an $m$-dimensional Hilbert space.
 Following the discussion in sec.~\ref{Sec:POVM} we can write the unitary acting on the system and a two-dimensional ancilla as

 where $A$ and $B$ are appropriately chosen complex matrices of dimension $m\times m$ such that the matrix $U$ is unitary.
 The matrix $U$ is acting on the Hilbert space $\mathcal{H}_a\otimes \mathcal{H}_s$, where $a$ and $s$ stands for ancilla and system, respectively.